Tina-Gh/Linear-Control-Matlab-Codes/README.md

 <strong> *control systems lab_Servo motor project.rar:</strong>

 In this project, I have simulated Servo motor, its controller and output in Matlab Simulink.
+There is also the report in Persian in the file.